 - A seller (merchant, trader) might set some quoted prices in Greenbacks.

-- He was also free to set other quoted prices in Gold Dollars,
+- A seller was also free to set other quoted prices, a different currency – Gold Dollars.

 The Gold Dollar

 On December 17, 1985, President Ronald Reagan signed Public Law 98-185, the “American Eagle Gold Bullion Coin Act.”
 It called for the US Mint to manufacture and sell to the public legal tender gold coins with One Troy Ounce and fractions for smaller coins.
 The gold dollar denomination for the coin is $50. [ 31 USC 5112 ]

 The normal electronic payments-processing, in units of the “gold dollar,” are already occurring in the United States.
 The UPMA.org in Salt Lake City issues a Visa card for access to the payments system, and automatic exchange between paper and gold dollars.The Visa card is managed by TrueLinkFinancial.com and one’s gold holdings can be spent in paper currency units by setting up a gold-balance automatic overdraft system, so your savings in gold are not exposed to the up/down of the “dollars” on the card.
 Paper values stored on the card temporarily would appreciate or depreciate as the rate on gold moved, but you could always make a “paper dollar” payment for daily use, even in euro or yen.
 International oil and gasoline are priced in paper dollars.

 I am suggesting that in the future, we may see sellers asking buyers “What will be your form of payments?”
 The plausible answers might be (1) euro, (2) yen, (3) pound, (4) US dollar, (5) US Gold Dollar.
 This last, of course, is 1/50 the recent London PM fix level for gold. [ 31 USC 5112 ]